fivetran/dbt_servicenow/models/docs.md

 The unique identifier or name associated with the Request for Change (RFC) linked to the issue.
 {% enddocs %}

+{% docs problem_rfc_value %}
+The unique identifier or name associated with the Request for Change (RFC) linked to the problem.
+{% enddocs %}

 {% docs subcategory %}
+The specific subcategory or classification of the issue, providing more detailed information about its nature.
+{% enddocs %}

+{% docs problem_subcategory %}
 The specific subcategory or classification of the issue, providing more detailed information about its nature.
 {% enddocs %}